kamranalisays/react-course-use-state-hook/README.md

     2.2 - After cloning the repo you have to install node modules.

-         Step-1 Open the terminal and change the directory to hello-world
+         Step-1 Open the terminal and change the directory to use-state-hook

          Step-2 Install the node modules by the following command